Green-tailed Towhee - Pipilo chlorurus

-A large sparrow; about 18 cm long, mass about 29 g.
-Sexes monochromatic, but some females show slightly duller plumage than males, especially on crown.
-Adult is unmistakable.
-It has olive green upperparts, gray breast, long greenish tail, and conspicuous reddish brown cap.
-White supraloral spots, submoustachial stripe, chin, throat, and belly contrast strongly with gray on head and breast.
-Juvenile lacks contrasts, mainly brownish gray above and white below.
-They are secretive in nature but give away their presence with characteristic ascending, catlike "Mew" calls (Dobbs et al. 1998).
+Sexes similar in appearance, but some females show slightly duller plumage than males, especially on crown.
+Upperparts are olive green with gray breast, long greenish tail, and conspicuous reddish brown cap.
+White spot above the cheek, a white mustache, and white chin, throat, and belly contrast with gray on head and breast.
+Juvenile lacks contrasts, mainly brownish gray above and white below (Dobbs et al. 2012).

 Summary of Observations Submitted for Montana